Skip to footer content

 PdfPig Code Example:

-When you want to convert HTML content or web pages to a PDF format, IronPDF offers a strong, concise tool for handling this task, whereas PdfPig has no such inbuilt tool and relies on outside libraries.
+When you want to convert HTML content or web pages to a PDF format, IronPDF provides a dedicated, concise API for the task, while PdfPig defers rendering to external libraries.

 When you are dealing with any sensitive or private PDF files, you will be looking for a PDF tool that can handle security tasks such as encrypting PDF files, editing document metadata, and adding a password.
 Let's now take a look at how these tools would approach this scenario.